kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 import useFileTransferStore from './store/fileTransferStore';
 import SearchFiles from './components/SearchFiles';

-// This global declaration allows us to access the name of our node and process in a type-safe way.
+// This global declaration allows us to access the name of your node and process in a type-safe way.
-// These fields are populated by `/our.js`, which is served by the node, and fetched automatically by index.html. declare global {
+// These fields are populated by `/our.js`, which is served by your node, and fetched automatically by index.html. declare global {
   var window: Window & typeof globalThis;
   var our: { node: string, process: string };